 Artwork Contest Background

-Jennifer Zezenski’s acrylic on canvas titled “Casting Lines” was selected as the art theme for the 21st anniversary of the Rehoboth Beach Independent Film Festival and is featured on the poster, program, ads, t-shirts, and other collateral materials.
+Dan Bartasavich’s photograph, “Sunset at East End Lighthouse” was selected as the art theme for the 22nd anniversary of the Rehoboth Beach Independent Film Festival and is featured on the poster, program, ads, t-shirts, and other collateral materials.

-In her spare time, Jen continues to enjoy painting, as well as collecting sea glass, antiquing, and of course, watching movies!
-Bids for the framed original “Casting Lines” will be accepted during the Film Festival through a silent auction process at the Cinema Art Theater.
+Bids for the framed print of “Sunset at East End Lighthouse” will be accepted during the Film Festival through a silent auction process at the Cinema Art Theater.

-The Rehoboth Beach Film Society is fortunate to be able to feature the work of a local artist each year and appreciates his/her efforts to create an original piece specifically for this event.
+The Rehoboth Beach Film Society is fortunate to be able to feature the work of a local artist each year and greatly appreciates the artist’s efforts to create a piece specifically for this event.